Clare Bowen: Early life and education

-She is of Irish and Scottish descent

 Career

 Bowen appeared as the female lead in the Australian drama film The Combination in 2009 and has guest starred in The Cut, Gangs of Oz, Chandon Pictures and Home and Away.
 In 2010, Bowen was cast in the leading role of Wendla Bergman, in the Australian production of Spring Awakening, directed by Geordie Brookman, artistically overseen by Cate Blanchett at the Sydney Theatre Company.

 In 2012, Bowen landed a series regular role on the ABC drama series Nashville written by Academy Award winner Callie Khouri.
 The series was picked up by ABC on 11 May 2012.

 On 21 January 2014, the Zac Brown Band – featuring Bowen – released a live version of their No. 1 hit from 2010, "Free", with a transition into the famous Van Morrison song "Into the Mystic".

 Bowen is also preparing her first solo album, scheduled for 2015, about which she spoke in an interview with Rolling Stone: "We've recorded a couple things and I've been writing and writing and writing."
 Her self-titled debut album was eventually released on 31 August 2018.

-On 15 September 2022, it was announced that Bowen and her husband would be releasing their debut album as a duo in early 2023 and they previewed a song titled "Skeletons".
+On 15 September 2022, it was announced that Bowen and her husband would be releasing their debut album as a duo, recording as Bowen * Young, in early 2023 and they previewed a song titled "Skeletons".

 Personal life

 In 2013, Bowen posed nude for the May issue of Allure magazine - alongside Naya Rivera, Jennifer Morrison, and Christa Miller.

 In December 2015, Bowen became engaged to musician Brandon Robert Young, who proposed at the Grand Ole Opry.
 They were married on 21 October 2017.

+Bowen has autism and ADHD, and one of her goals is to help similar people feel less alone.
+According to the transcript of her interview on the Neurodivergent Woman podcast, Bowen says:

+"What I know now is to make sure that every single one of those people, in whatever way I can, can kind of reach out and be like, hey, hey, you're not by yourself, it's okay.
+You don't have to do it by yourself, it's okay.
+If you feel like you don't understand anything, or like nobody understands you, or like everyone's laughing but you don't get the joke, and maybe you are the joke, you can still become the person that you always dreamed of being, even if you are the butt of every joke, even if you feel like it fit anywhere.”